"Write hard and clear about what hurts."

 - Earnest Hemmingway

 To begin, relax your body and close your eyes.
 Empty your mind and place your attention within.
 Simply wait.
-As your thoughts come into your head, write them down without worrying about whether they make sense.
+As your thoughts arise, write them down spontaneously without worrying about whether they make sense.

-Do not censor.
+Do not censor your written self-expression.
 No thought is irrelevant.
-You can choose to write fast, so as to not overthink, or filter, your writing, or write very slowly, allowing each thought to arrive from your depths.
+You can choose to write fast, so as to not overthink.
+Or, you can choose to write very slowly, allowing each thought to arrive up from your depths.

 Benefits of Expressive Journal Writing:

 1. Having a safe place (your private journal) to express your authentic voice allows you to practice honest self-expression.